A-N-M-Noor/mechaScratch_404/experiments/README.md

    - Purpose: This experiment aimed to evaluate the MPU-6050 module's gyro values and explore the functionality of the ESP32 microcontroller's free RTOS, utilizing both of its cores.
    - Procedure: The code continuously reads and prints gyro values from the MPU-6050 module at specified intervals, showcasing the utilization of the microcontroller's dual-core capabilities.

+4. `SerialSteer`:
+   - Purpose: This code allows fine-tuning the servo angles to calibrate the steering.
+   - Procedure: With the steering assembled, upload the code.
+Then remove the servo head from the servo, and power up the microcontroller.
+Open up the serial monitor and set the angle to 90.
+Then connect the servo head and adjust the steering angle.

-4. `Sonar5x`:
+5. `Sonar5x`:
    - Purpose: This experiment focused on the ultrasonic distance sensors.
-   - Procedure: The code retrieves distance values from all five sonar sensors and displays them in the serial monitor, facilitating a comprehensive assessment of their functionality.
+   - Procedure: The code retrieves distance values from all five sonar sensors and displays them in the serial monitor.
 ____

 ### Jetson Nano